Home / Comparisons / Rocket Languages vs Pimsleur

 Pimsleur has a nice interface

-With Rocket Languages, it’s pretty different.
-They don’t do the subscription model at all.
+Rocket Languages doesn’t do the subscription model at all.
 Instead, Rocket only offers one-time purchase, lifetime plans.
 You buy the course and get access forever.

-These packages range from $150 to $450, depending on how many levels you want to purchase.
+These packages range from about $150 to about $450, depending on how many levels you want to bundle together.
 It’s a fairly different model, and because of this, it’s somewhat difficult to compare costs here.
-It really comes to down to how many months you plan to use each program to determine where that break even point is.
+It comes to down to how many months you plan to use each program to determine where that break even point is.

 Why Rocket Languages Is Better Than Pimsleur

-Now that I’ve laid out how the two programs operate, as well as how much they cost, let’s get into those key differentiators and where each has advantages.
+Now that I’ve laid out how the two programs operate, as well as how much they cost, let’s get into where each one has advantages over the other.
 Let’s start with Rocket Languages.

 Use of Transcripts

-The first major differentiator between these two apps is transcripts.
+The first major difference between these two apps is transcripts.
 When both companies’ audio lessons are rolling, Pimsleur does not provide a transcript of what is being said, while Rocket does.

-Rocket rolls a transcript right under the audio lesson controls, where you can see exactly what is being said and who is speaking.
+Rocket rolls a transcript right under the audio lesson controls so you can see exactly what is being said and who is speaking.

 Rocket Spanish audio lesson